kergoth/OE-Signatures/README.rst

       just producing different output, so ideally to implement this we'd also need to add capturing of task output for comparison.

+  - Side effects are problem.
+Python snippets which take input from the disk won't be correctly captured in this signature, so variables which run bb.which() to determine the correct location of a file will have their components hashed -- that is, the snippet of python, not the output of the snippet.
+We may want to include the *output* of such snippets in the signature, rather than their components.
+Conceptually, this makes a certain amount of sense.
+Tasks aren't an issue, because we'll be adding the ability to declare file input / output to tasks.

+    - Consider usages of FILESPATH.
+OVERRIDE specific files may be used.. but at best FILESPATH and OVERRIDES will end up included in the signature, which will pull in MACHINE, etc, even if no machine specific files or metadata are utilized.
+We may want to blacklist FILESPATH and OVERRIDES, and find a way to hash the *resolved* paths for file:// URIs, perhaps the above suggested hashing of output of snippets.

   - Cache blacklist transformations
   - Do extensive profiling to improve performance